birgitte moos chalcraft

 The visual and spatial representations of the paintings are accorded their logical and/or psychological connections.
 And The Memory Palace Project weaves layers of psychological narrative into separate versions, represented by each individual painting, of an inner biography.
 The paintings store their repertoire of spells in an unpleasant temple of revelation.
 A brain, a storage space, in which “Dangerous” insights sets that world apart from our own reality.

-Driven to Abstraction (written by Birgitte Moos in 2011)
+Driven to Abstraction by Birgitte Moos, 2011

 Since the early 80’s neo-expressionism, painting was in the latter part of the same decade declared, dead.
 In Europe, the movement was labeled ’The New Wild Ones’ and in the US either ’Punk Art’ or 'Bad Painting’.
 Later, in New York, neo-expressionism influenced graffiti art, exemplified by Jean-Michel Basquiat.
 'Bad Painting,’ opposed the idea of a piece of art as a unique 'accessoire' for the bourgeois circles.
 Neo-expressionist painters typically commented on the isolation of man and alienation created by modern society.
 The paintings were often aggressive and 'ugly'.
 A response of protest and despair and pure simulated confusion.
 Bad Painting rejected 'good taste!'